A graphical framework for interpretable correlation matrix models: Introduction

 \section{Introduction}

 Estimating the covariance matrix and specifying a covariance prior pose challenges from a Bayesian perspective.
-Traditionally, various natural prior conjugate distributions have been used, such as the Wishart \cite{wishart1928generalised}, inverse-Wishart \cite{Gelman2004} and scaled inverse-Wishart~\cite{malley2008domain}.
+Traditionally, various natural prior conjugate distributions have been used, such as the Wishart~\cite{wishart1928generalised}, inverse-Wishart~\cite{gelmanbda04} and scaled inverse-Wishart~\cite{malley2008domain}.
 However, the inverse-Wishart prior and its generalization are associated with certain issues.
 For instance, the uncertainty for all variances is controlled by a single degree of freedom parameter and the marginal distribution for the variances has a low density in a region near zero.
 There is also a priori dependence between correlations and variances, where larger variances are associated with correlations near $\pm$1, whereas smaller variances are associated with correlations near zero \cite{alvarez2014bayesian}.
-In the era of computational frameworks, the attractiveness of preserving prior conjugacy has diminished, as Bayesian inference is mainly conducted using either sampling-based methods like Markov Chain Monte Carlo (MCMC), approximate methods such as integrated nested Laplace approximation (INLA) or variational Bayes.
+In the era of computational frameworks, the attractiveness of preserving prior conjugacy has diminished, as Bayesian inference is mainly conducted using either sampling-based methods like Markov Chain Monte Carlo (MCMC)\cite{Robert1999}, approximate methods such as integrated nested Laplace approximation (INLA)\cite{rue2009approximate} or variational Bayes \cite{blei2017variational}.

-The covariance matrix contains information on two distinct fronts: dependencies and marginal variances.
+The covariance matrix contains information on two distinct fronts: dependencies (correlations in the correlation matrix) and marginal variances.
+Thus, a multivariate Gaussian can be reformulated for a vector $\pmb v$ as

 The correlation matrix is calculated based on the covariance matrix from which the nature and strength of pairwise linear dependence can be extracted.
-An alternative view is to consider two priors: one for the marginal variances and one for the correlation.
+This decomposition allows us to consider priors for the two distinct parts: one for the marginal variances vector and one for the correlation matrix.
 For the latter, two major challenges emerge (i) the unit diagonal and positive definite constraints; (ii) the number of parameters grows quadratically as the number of variables increases.
 The typical approach assumes correlation among variables (or random effects), but these are not explicitly elicited.
-Hence, how variables (or random effects) are correlated is unknown and unaccounted for in the prior choice.
+Hence, how variables are correlated is unknown and unaccounted for in the prior choice.